Gaudin Models and Multipoint Conformal Blocks II: Comb channel vertices in 3D and 4D: The Single Variable Vertex Operator

 in terms of the simple first order differential operators \eqref{eq:spinningdiffgenerators} encoding the action of the conformal generators on the variables $(X_i,Z_i,W_i)$.
 Let us also recall that $\text{str}$ stands for symmetrized trace.
 The action of the differential operator \eqref{eq:vertexoperatorabstract} can be reduced to the cross-ratio space of $t(\mathcal{X})$ by conjugation with the prefactor $\Omega^{\Delta_1, \Delta_2,\Delta_3}_{l_1,l_2;\ell_1,\ell_2}$, as is the case for Casimir differential operators,

 By plugging eqs.\ \eqref{eq:spinningdiffgenerators} and \eqref{eq:vertexoperatorabstract} in eq.\ \eqref{eq:conjugationvertexoperator}, it is then possible to compute the action of $\mathcal{D}_\rho^{\mathcal{X}}$ in cross ratio space.
-To do this, we implemented the action of generators \eqref{eq:spinningdiffgenerators} in \texttt{Mathematica} and first obtained the conjugation with the prefactor expressed in terms of scalar products of $X_i$, $Z_i$, $W_i$.
+To do this, we implemented the action of generators \eqref{eq:spinningdiffgenerators} in \texttt{Mathematica}\footnote{for an implementation of the code used to compute the fourth-order operator, see the supplementary material attached to this publication.} and first obtained the conjugation with the prefactor expressed in terms of scalar products of $X_i$, $Z_i$, $W_i$.
 We then solved the expressions of the cross ratios \eqref{eq:threepointcrossratios} for two scalar products, set $\mathcal{Y}=0$, and plugged these expressions in the conjugated differential operator; due to conformal invariance all of the remaining scalar products drop out, and one is left with a differential operator in one cross ratio of the form

 Apart from a constant piece in $h_0(\mathcal{X})$, all of the coefficients $h_q(\mathcal{X})$ are symmetric under exchange of fields $1\leftrightarrow 2$, and we can therefore represent them as

 Finally, we write $h_0$ as